R. G. Collingwood: Philosophy of history

-In Collingwood's understanding, a thought is a single entity accessible to the public and therefore, regardless of how many people have the same thought, it is still a singular thought.
-"Thoughts, in other words, are to be distinguished on the basis of purely qualitative criteria, and if there are two people entertaining the (qualitatively) same thought, there is (numerically) only one thought since there is only one propositional content."
+In Collingwood's understanding, a thought is a single entity accessible to the public and, therefore, regardless of how many people have the same thought, it is still a singular thought.
+"Thoughts, in other words, are to be distinguished based on purely qualitative criteria, and if two people are entertaining the (qualitatively) same thought, there is (numerically) only one thought since there is only one propositional content."
 Therefore, if historians follow the correct line of inquiry in response to a historical source and reason correctly, they can arrive at the same thought the author of their source had and, in so doing, "re-enact" that thought.

-Collingwood rejected what he deemed "scissors-and-paste history" in which the historian rejects a statement recorded by their subject either because it contradicts another historical statement or because it contradicts the historian's own understanding of the world.
+Collingwood rejected what he deemed "scissors-and-paste history," in which the historian rejects a statement recorded by their subject either because it contradicts another historical statement or because it contradicts the historian's own understanding of the world.
 As he states in Principles of History, sometimes a historian will encounter "a story which he simply cannot believe, a story characteristic, perhaps, of the superstitions or prejudices of the author's time or the circle in which he lived, but not credible to a more enlightened age, and therefore to be omitted."
 This, Collingwood argues, is an unacceptable way to do history.
-Sources which make claims that do not align with current understandings of the world were still created by rational humans who had reason for creating them.
-Therefore, these sources are valuable and ought to be investigated further in order to get at the historical context in which they were created and for what reason.
+Sources that make claims that do not align with current understandings of the world were still created by rational humans who had reason for creating them.
+Therefore, these sources are valuable and ought to be investigated further to get at the historical context in which they were created and for what reason.

 Philosophy of art

 The Principles of Art (1938) comprises Collingwood's most developed treatment of aesthetic questions.
 Collingwood held (following Benedetto Croce) that works of art are essentially expressions of emotion.
 For Collingwood, an important social role for artists is to clarify and articulate emotions from their community.

+Collingwood considered 'magic' to be a form of art, as opposed to superstition or 'bad science'.
+Magic for Collingwood is a practical exercise to bring about a certain emotional state.
+For example magic like a war dance before a battle is a ritual whereby the warriors work themselves up into a particular emotive state in order to do battle.
+In giving such a conception Collingwood hoped to address the issue of the word 'magic' having "no definite significance at all", he intended to ameliorate this by making it a term "with a definite meaning".
+He accuses anthropologists of prejudice when analyzing the magical practices of previous generations, as they assumed that it must fulfill the same purpose of modern science.

 Collingwood developed a position later known as aesthetic expressivism (not to be confused with various other views typically called expressivism), a thesis first developed by Croce.